adamelliotfields/treehouse-db/mongo-basics/README.md

 Collections
 Records

+### Instructions
+1. Download and extract the [zip](https://raw.githubusercontent.com/adamelliotfields/treehouse-db/master/mongo-basics/mongo-basics.zip).
+2. Run `npm install` or `yarn install`.
+3. Run `node seed.js` to seed the collections.
+4. Run `node repl.js` to use the CLI.

 ### Notes
 I used [NeDB](https://github.com/louischatriot/nedb) to complete this course, which is a JavaScript-based database that uses a subset of the MongoDB API.
 NeDB is a local, serverless database similar to SQLite.